Thursday, February 28, 2019

 SantaLand

-We saw Micky, Minnie, Winnie Pooh, Tiger, and many other Disney Characters.
+We saw Micky, Minnie, Winnie the Pooh, Tiger, and many other Disney Characters.

-Ava and I enjoyed listening and dancing to the music that was played at the Looney Tunes Area with Wylie Coyote, Road Runner, Daffy Duck, Tweety Bird, Sylvester, Yosemite Sam, and Tasmanian Devil.
+Ava and I enjoyed listening to and dancing to the music played at the Looney Tunes Area, featuring Wylie Coyote, Road Runner, Daffy Duck, Tweety Bird, Sylvester, Yosemite Sam, and the Tasmanian Devil

-SantaLand is home to Santa Clause Mrs. Clause, Reindeer, and many other characters.
+SantaLand is home to Santa Claus, Mrs. Claus, Reindeer, and many other characters.

 Ava loved all the outdoor decorations but wanted to go inside because it was a bit chilly outside.